SAP/openui5-docs/docs/Step_19_Reuse_Dialogs_1945396.md

 Our `open` method is refactored from the `HelloPanel` controller and instantiates our dialog fragment as in the previous steps.

 > Note:
-> We do not pass a controller as third parameter to function `sap.ui.xmlfragment` but a local helper object `oFragmentContoller` which included the needed event handler function `onCloseDialog` for the fragment.
+> We do not pass a controller as third parameter to function `Fragment.load` but a local helper object `oFragmentContoller` which included the needed event handler function `onCloseDialog` for the fragment.
 >
 >